caugustine2022/Resume/README.md

 ### Brigham and Women’s Hospital Inc. | Boston, MA.

-#### Clinical IT Support & Security Specialist Liaison – OR/CSS Operations //*(Part-Time) - Hybrid*
+#### Clinical IT Support & Security Specialist Liaison — OR/CSS Operations //*(Part-Time) - Hybrid*

 ##### *April 2022 - Present*

 Implement protocols, troubleshoot systems, and monitor cybersecurity threats to ensure IT security compliance and minimize disruptions in OR and CSS environments.
-Facilitate effective communication between teams, train staff on secure IT practices, and support system upgrades and new technology implementations.
+Facilitate effective team communication, train staff on secure IT practices, and support system upgrades and new technology implementations.
 * 🚩 Ensure IT security compliance by implementing protocols to safeguard sensitive data and systems within the Operating Room (OR) and Clinical Support Services (CSS), adhering to HIPAA and hospital regulations.
 * 🚩 Provide desktop support by troubleshooting hardware, software, and network issues for workstations and peripherals in the OR and CSS environments, ensuring minimal operational disruptions.
 * 🚩 Monitor and address cybersecurity threats through regular vulnerability assessment scans with Nessus, incident response, and endpoint protection for OR/CSS operations systems.